larmarange/ggstats/README.md

 The `ggstats` package provides suite of functions to plot regression model coefficients (“forest plots”) using `ggplot2`..

-The suite also includes new statistics to compute proportions, weihted mean and cross-tabulation statistics, as well as new geometries to add alternative background color to a plot.
+The suite also includes new statistics to compute proportions, weighted mean and cross-tabulation statistics, as well as new geometries to add alternative background color to a plot.